aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result = validity(data, "value", exampleValues)

-The function is called validity.
+The function is `validity(df, "key",[list])`.
 The inputs are data, the column name and the list of example values.

-    validity(df, "key",[list])

 The output is 1, because the value of the column exists in the example list.